-Filters and fill value are indicated within parentheis and they are separated by commas.
-For example, 'int8 dset[10](fv=-1,gz=6)' means gzip filter with level 6 is used with -1 as fill value.
+Filters and the fill value are indicated within parenthesis and they are separated by commas.
+For example, int8 dset[10] (fv=-1,gz=6) means: gzip filter with compression level 6, with -1 as the fill value.
 The following table explains the two letter notation of filters and fill value in dataset creation property.